What is it like to move to and live in Prague? To start a new life in a foreign country?

 The center is pretty expensive but there are some really lovely neighborhoods within 5-10 minutes of the center that are great.
 Vinohrady and Zizkov are favorites with expats in Prague, however, Vysehrad, Karlin and Holesvice are becoming really popular too.

 One word of advice though is to make sure you have paperwork for everything and never sign a lease without getting it translated.

 Also, be prepared for higher rent prices for foreigners.”

-“The Facebook group I mentioned was super useful to answer any questions you have about visas, food, health insurance and day to day stuff.
+“The Facebook group I mentioned above is super useful to answer any questions you have about visas, food, health insurance and day to day stuff.

 Prague’s maze of cobbled lanes and hidden courtyards is a paradise for the aimless wanderer.
 Just a few blocks away from the Old Town Square you can stumble across ancient chapels, unexpected gardens, cute cafes and old-fashioned bars with hardly a tourist in sight.

 Travel Tips: The easiest and cheapest option to get from the airport to the center of Prague is with Terravision.
 If you are looking for affordable accommodation for either a short or a longer stay in Prague I recommend checking out VRBO.com and reading up on what to do in Prague in 2 days.

 If you want to combine your visit to Prague with seeing more of Europe then Tourradar.com offers a wide range of interesting tours.

 Like this article about expat life in Prague?
 Pin it!

 This blog about expat life in Prague contains affiliate links.
 I may receive a commission for purchases made through these links, at no additional cost to you.